 Zuri Dzong or Zuri Lhakhang

 History mentions that Zuri Dzong is one of the oldest dzongs in Bhutan dating back to the 12th century.
-Built in 1352 as a fortress, The five-storey fortress was built in 1352.
-You need to cross a small bridge to reach the dzong.
+The five-storey fortress was built in 1352.
+To get to the dzong, you must cross a little bridge.
 The building is surrounded by big cypress trees which are supposed to be 400 years old and protected by double walls.

 It has thick walls and narrow slits in and around the fort through which soldiers could shoot arrows and the top floor was used for storage as well as to target attackers with cannon balls.
 In the event of an attack on the Rinpung Dzong, the towering cypress trees in front of the Lhakhang are said to be used as a spring boat for shooting stone boulders.
 In the past, the Zuri Lhakhang was used as a water tower beside Ta-Dzong.